squarism/squarism.github.io/_posts/2017-05-23-gb-project-example.markdown

         └── calculator
             └── calculator.go

-When you `gb build`, it will create a binary `./bin/calculator` that doesn't print anything (our main is empty).
+When you `gb build`, it will create a binary `./bin/calculator` that doesn't print anything (not surprising, our main is empty).
 This project layout isn't that great because the main is really a `cmd`.
-If we wanted to add more than one binary or CLI command, we'd have to change where main is and rename directories and files.
+If we wanted to add more than executable, we'd have to change where the `main()` is and rename a few directories and files.
 So this isn't great if we're building an equivalent of _Hello World_, it's hard to tell where `func main()` is if you just look at the filesystem.

     $ tree -I pkg
     .